gdelataillade/alarm/README.md

 3. Run `flutter format` and `flutter test` to ensure that your code is correctly formatted and passes all tests.
 4. Submit a pull request with a detailed description of your changes.

-These are some features that could be useful that I have in mind:
+These are some features that I have in mind that could be useful:
 - Multiple alarms management
 - Optional vibrations when alarm rings
 - [Notification actions](https://pub.dev/packages/flutter_local_notifications#notification-actions): stop and snooze